 Lower Keys Homes and Condos for Sale

 Luxury Homes, in excess of 1 million dollars can be found in all the lower keys Islands.
-Typically homes in this price range will have larger square footage, bigger lots and if they are waterfront, better views, and deeper boating access.
+Typically homes in this price range will have the larger square footage, bigger lots and if they are waterfront, better views, and deeper boating access.
 Deeper boating typically means a 4ft draft.
 That is what’s required for larger boats and sailboats.
 So neighborhoods, where you will find these types of watercraft, will often have more expensive Keys properties.

 Luxury Lower Keys Condos, Condominiums, Townhouse for Sale

 Marathon and Key West are where you will find the most Condos and Townhomes.
 These will have a large price range.
 If a Condo lifestyle is what you are looking for please see my Links to Key West Condos and Townhouse for sale.
 As your Keys Realtor, I keep up with all property updates.

 There is still vacant land for sale, just waiting for you to build your new home in our subtropical Keys climate of the Lower Florida Keys!

 Historically, real estate is the only investment option that can withstand the effects of inflation.
 Regardless of what happens in the real estate market, the value of a property will eventually increase.
 This has been seen throughout the years and especially in Keys properties.
 In addition, Florida's Homestead Exemption adds to the value.

 Big Pine, in particular, is one of the largest and most interesting Islands in the Keys.

 Water depth affects prices, and some areas have about 15 inches and some have 3-4 feet.
 Obviously, this means you can have a certain kind of boat in some areas that won’t work in other areas.
 It depends on what you’re looking for.
 The shallower areas have more direct and private access to a lot of the wilder and more pristine parts of the Island and adjacent backcountry.
 They may also (but not reliably) be less expensive.